HINTS!

 6a.
 Think those old NOS (new old stock) vacuum tubes are way better than modern manufactured tubes??

 Well, they are sometimes not made as well as newly manufactured tubes from SOME manufacturer's.
 Problem is, there is way too much hype and miss-representation of the quality and specifications of old and new, including old brand names that were purchased and now being made poorly....by some company outside of the USA.
 MANY modern tubes are not manufactured by the factory original name on the tube.
 Yes, this includes Groove Tubes, which was purchased by Fender.
 There are not a lot of actual tube manufacturer's nowadays, and most make tubes under various brand labels.
 It's true that reproductions have sometimes steadily improved over the last 15 years or so.
 We can advise what specific tube numbers and brands are better than others, for one or another purpose, including just being longer-life or lower noise, etc. I can also supply information on who is building what tube.
 Often it is New Sensor.
 DO NOT be swayed by advertising or word-of-mouth 'expertise'.
 Some much-hyped tubes are not worth anything near the selling price.
+Did you know that Electro-Harmonix (EHX) is the largest tube manufacturer in the world?

 SOME OF THE ELECTRO-HARMONIX BRANDS ARE: Tung-Sol, Electro-Harmonix, EH Gold, Genalex Gold Lion, Mullard, Svetlana & Sovtek.